 “in our culture, there are standards you have to meet, like … be attractive, be bright, be successful, be athletic, be even-tempered, be rich … so our basic sense of well-being gets hitched (to) meeting these standards, and … if you don’t meet the standards, you can be rejected and isolated, and your whole life goes down the tubes.
 So we have a lot of pressure on us”.

-Learn to Love Yourself and Open Your Heart to Loving Others
+Love Yourself and Open Your Heart to Loving Others

 “Extremely beneficial.
 I am so glad that I did this course.
 I only wish it could go on longer!
 I have become more loving, gentle and kind towards myself and as a result this has positively influenced my life and relationships with my family and friends.
 I am less hard on myself and more compassionate and understanding.
 I have gained a deeper awareness of my defaults and I am more curious with myself eg.. questioning why I feel certain ways”